mozilla/protocol/.github/ISSUE_TEMPLATE/new_component_request.md

 ---
 name: New Component Request
-about: If you would like to add or modify a component in Protocol, use this template
+about: If you would like to add a component in Protocol, use this template
 title: "New Component Request"
 labels: "New Component Request"
 assignees: ''